MattDodsonEnglish/docs/readme.md

 ![Krabi Ghost Theme Changing Colors with CSS Variables](https://d33wubrfki0l68.cloudfront.net/f45fb8685c4a862c4bad944312598f45777e1506/267a7/images/docs/ghost/krabi/color-variables-change-logo.png)

-#### Customize Images Height
+#### Customize Image Height

-If you want to customize the height of the images on the home page and on the post page, you can use the following CSS code.
+If you want to customize the height of the images on the home page or on the post page, you can use the following CSS code.

-For the single post image.
-The theme default value is `56.25%`.
+For a single post image, the theme default value is `56.25%`.
 You can change this value to match your preference.

 ```css
 .c-post-image-wrap:after {